ael-mess/USB-Joystick/README.md

 ~~~

 Then direct the pacman with the buttons, exit by pressing the analog pad, and pause by pressing the analog pad and the bottom button.

-the LED 13 stays on during the game.
+The LED 13 stays on during the game.

 ## ARDUINO PROGRAM :